preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/groups-users-bp/index.rst

 Groups - business profile
 =============================================

 This list displays groups for User management for the business profile.
 You can create, edit and delete groups here, if you are business profile administrator.
-This option is available in Omnia 7.5 and later.

 .. image:: groups-bp-list.png